Houzz — 3D Rendering

 1 Data Scientist

-Remodeling a home is a major investment—and when clients can’t clearly envision the end result, they don't have the confidence to commit.
-Without the ability to create photorealistic visualizations of a project in Houzz’s 3D Floor Plans, home remodeling pros had to rely on basic screenshots that lacked the realistic lighting and depth needed to convey a true sense of space, leaving their clients hesitant to move forward.
+Remodeling a home is a major investment, and when clients can’t clearly picture the end result, they hesitate to commit.
+Without the ability to create photorealistic visualizations in Houzz’s 3D Floor Plans, pros had to rely on basic screenshots that lacked realistic lighting and depth—making it difficult for clients to trust the pro.

-Given the tight six-month timeline, I partnered closely with engineering to prototype and internally test 3D control behaviors, information architecture, and task flows.
+With a tight six-month timeline, I partnered with engineering to prototype and internally test 3D control behaviors, information architecture, and task flows.
 Through iterative testing, bug bashes, render QA, and design reviews, my team and I quickly delivered and launched the MVP.

 A usability test session of an early concept design